adedayo/tlsaudit/README.md

   -o, --output string[="tlsaudit.txt"]                      write results into an output FILE (default "tlsaudit.txt") -p, --protocols-only                                      only check supported protocols - will not do detailed checks on supported ciphers (default: false)
   -q, --quiet                                               control whether to produce a running commentary of progress or stay quiet till the end (default: false)
-  -r, --rate int                                            the rate (in packets per second) that we should use to scan for open ports (default 1000)
+      --rate int                                            the rate (in packets per second) that we should use to scan for open ports (default 1000)
+  -r, --report                                              generate a PDF report of the scan.
+Requires asciidoctor-pdf installed (default: false)
   -s, --service string[="data/config/TLSAuditConfig.yml"]   run tlsaudit as a service (default "data/config/TLSAuditConfig.yml")
   -m, --show-cipher-metrics                                 enumerate all ciphers and show associated security and performance metrics (default: false)
   -t, --timeout int                                         TIMEOUT (in seconds) to adjust how much we are willing to wait for servers to come back with responses.
 Smaller timeout sacrifices accuracy for speed (default 5)
-      --version                                             version for tlsaudit
+      --version                                             version for tlsaudit                                          version for tlsaudit
 ```

 ## An issue on macOS